MikroElektronika/mikrosdk_click_v2/clicks/clockgen4/details.md

 ### Application Task

-> Clock Gen 4 click is used in this example to generate and change the clock on the output channel.
+> Clock Gen 4 Click is used in this example to generate and change the clock on the output channel.

 ```c